zxch3n/image-labeler-react/README.md

-    defaultType?: string, // default type, can be empty defaultBoxes?: Array<BoundingBox>, // default bounding boxes, can be empty showButton?: boolean, // showing button or not, default true className?: string,
+    defaultType?: string, // default type, can be empty defaultBoxes?: Array<BoundingBox>, // default bounding boxes, can be empty showButton?: boolean, // showing button or not, default true sceneTypes?: Array<string>, // if provided, the sceneType select box will show up className?: string,
     style?: any
 }